 Jonathan Rechner, better known as Balls Mahoney, was only 44 when he passed away suddenly.
 The cause of his death was not immediately known, but people close to the Extreme Championship Wrestling favorite said he had recently gotten ill after a bad fall at his home.
 His tag team partner Axl Rotten was also just 44 when he was found dead in a hotel only months earlier.

-Birthplace: Spring Lake Heights, New Jersey, United States of America
+Birthplace: Spring Lake Heights, New Jersey, USA

 Also Rankedsee more on Balls Mahoney

 Warrior passed away in Scottsdale, AZ the day after appearing on Raw for the first time since 1996 and giving an impassioned speech following his enshrinement in the WWE Hall of Fame and his involvement in Wrestlemania 30 weekend.
 He is survived by his wife, Dana, and his two daughters, Indiana, and Mattigan.